Kansas recovery task force announced

 TOPEKA, Kan.
-(KSNT) — Governor Laura Kelly has put together a task force to work on the state’s recovery plan and shared that announcement Tuesday.
+(KSNW) – Governor Laura Kelly has put together a task force to work on the state’s recovery plan and shared that announcement Tuesday.

 The task force, called the Strengthening People and Revitalizing Kansas (SPARK) Taskforce, includes lawmakers and other public leaders, as well as non-government leaders from across the state.
 The group will work to pass out federal money to Kansas communities and develop an economic recovery plan.